mohsinkhan85090/DSA-Solutions/README.md

 Input: target = 7, nums = [2,3,1,2,4,3]
 Output: 2
 (Explanation: The subarray [4,3] has the minimal length under the problem constraint.)

+2. Maximum Average Subarray I (LeetCode 643) Problem:You are given an integer array nums consisting of n elements, and an integer k.
+Find a contiguous subarray whose length is equal to k that has the maximum average value, and return this value.
+Any answer with a calculation error less than 10^-5 will be accepted.
+Approach:Use the sliding window technique.
+Compute the sum of the first k elements.
+Store its average as the initial maximum.
+Slide the window by removing the element that goes out of the window and adding the next element.
+Update the maximum average whenever a larger average is found.

+Time complexity: O(n) (each element is processed once).

+File:Array&String/MaxAverageSubarray.java
+Example:
+Input: nums = [1,12,-5,-6,50,3], k = 4
+Output: 12.75
+(Explanation: The subarray [12, -5, -6, 50] has the maximum average of 12.75.)

 ```
 2. Concatenation of Array (LeetCode 1929)